mvolkmann/blog/src/htmx.md

   defaulting to "message" when not specified

-In addition, the extension enables the `hx-trigger` attribute to listen for SSE events by prefixing their name with ":sse".
+In addition, the extension enables the `hx-trigger` attribute to listen for SSE events by prefixing their name with "sse:".
 This can only be applied to descendant elements of an element that has the `sse-connect` attribute.
 However, the events won't be triggered